Manny Martin: Coaching career

 After retiring from the NFL, Martin became a high school math teacher and football coach in south Florida.
 He was the defensive coordinator at Deerfield Beach High School in Deerfield Beach, Florida, when Denard Robinson played there.
 Interviewed in September 2010, Martin recalled Denard Robinson as a freshman trying to persuade him to give him a position on the varsity football team as a defensive back.
 Martin recalled, "To see where he was at then, and to see where he is now, it's a blessing.
 This is the reward we get as high school coaches.
 You spend time with a kid, and then you watch what happens."

-Martin can also be credited with getting New York Giants defensive end Jason Pierre-Paul involved in football.

 In 2007, Martin became the head football coach at his alma mater, Central High School.
 He led the team back to the playoffs in 2007, but he was fired after one season.
 Martin told The Miami Herald at the time, "I was told Friday afternoon by the principal, and he said they wanted to move in a different direction."

 Since 2009, Martin has been the head football coach at Dillard High School in Ft.
 Lauderdale, Florida.

-At Dillard, Martin is currently the coach of All-American safety Wayne Lyons, one of the top-rated high school players in the Class of 2011.
+Personal life

+Martin's son, Keyon, plays in the NFL for the Baltimore Ravens.